bioinfo-ut/Y-mer/README.md

 ---
 ### File Types & Data Structures
 - sample - in most cases,  is a .fastq file prefix (ID) of the individual and each temporary file is identified by the same ID.
-- model - mainly Rdata R formatted file prefix (ID), containing information needed for calling HG represented in the model.
+- model - Rdata R formatted file prefix (ID), containing information needed for calling HG represented in the model.
-- lists - mainly temporary binary files containing information about k-mer sequences and frequencies.
-The current workflow contains different k-mer manipulation options to prepare data for the model.
+- lists - binary files created by GenomeTester4, containing information about k-mer sequences and their frequencies.
 - tables - collected k-mers with frequencies from male samples to inputs for MWT.R and MODEL.R
 - temporary files - files either selecting k-mers via list files or used for the generation of table files.
 - result files from model training - model.Rdata, model.dbb and model.txt